 “It Breaks My Heart” - Interpreting for Trauma

 Domestic violence… Sexual assault… Child abuse… Refugees… Every day interpreters witness suffering and interpret it.
 Who is preparing them to cope?
-Are medical and para-medical providers aware of what to expect when working with interpreters in these situations?

 - Discuss how to interpret effectively for trauma survivors, with a special focus on domestic violence, sexual assault and child abuse.